Bindu987/uart-dft-atpg/README.md

 - [ModelSim User Manual](https://www.mentor.com/)

-📄 This is a student submission as part of academic course work
+📄 This is a submission as part of academic course work